 A graduate of UTM's Commerce program, Jan went on to complete several designations - CPA, CA, C.Dir., APF and CMC, the latter where he was Gold Medalist for the Canadian Association of Management Consultants (2003).
 His favourite business book is still Competing for the Future, by Hamel and Prahalad, and he enjoys skiing, golf, scuba-diving, white-water kayaking, and strategic investments.
-His greatest project is having fun with his two daughters who are thirteen and eleven years-old.
-In 2006, he was awarded the AIWS designation, joining wine experts worldwide that have completed the Diploma in Wines & Spirits (Dipl.WSET) from the Wine & Spirit Education Trust based in London (U.K.) and is currently on the long road in pursuit of the Master of Wine designation.
+His greatest project is having fun with his two daughters who are sixteen and fourteen years-old.
+In 2006, he was awarded the AIWS designation, joining a worldwide professional group that have completed the Diploma in Wines & Spirits (Dipl.WSET) from the Wine & Spirit Education Trust based in London (U.K.) and is currently on the long road in pursuit of the Master of Wine designation.
 In 2014, Jan received his Chartered Director's designation offered by the Director's College, Degroote School of Business, McMaster University.
-Jan is founding partner at Elevae Strategic Advisory and serves as Board member and CFO of Corporations for Community Connections, Inc. a private foundation of Siemens, and on the finance committee of the Mansfield Ski Club.
+Jan serves as Board member and CFO of Corporations for Community Connections, a private foundation of Siemens.